axiomatic-systems/skeyma/docs/api/index.rst

 Root URL
 ^^^^^^^^

 .. note:: The URLs below are relative to a root URL for the Key Management Service on a server.
 In these examples, the root URL path is ``/``.
 But a server may use a different root URL path.
-For example, if the Key Management Service on a server named ``skm.example.com`` is at a root URL path ``services/skm``, then the URL relative path ``keys/{kid}`` would result in a final URL ``http://skm.example.com/services/skm/keys/{kid}``
+For example, if the Key Management Service on a server named ``api.service.expressplay.com`` is at a root URL path ``/keystore``, then the URL relative path ``keys/{kid}`` would result in a final URL ``https://api.service.expressplay.com/keystore/keys/{kid}`` if accessed with HTTPS.

 API URLs
 ^^^^^^^^